andykoswara/adme_tox/README.md

 ```
 ## Folder Taxonomy

-The directory is arranged as follows:
+The folders are arranged as follows:
 - ./adme_tox/
   - rdkit_ecfp-enc/
   	- VeryToxic/